Adolf of Osnabrück

 Adolf of Osnabrück, O.Cist (also known as Adolphus, Adolph, Adolf of Tecklenburg), was born in Tecklenburg about 1185, a member of the family of the Counts of Tecklenburg in the Duchy of Westphalia.
 During his lifetime, he became known as the "Almoner of the Poor", and is honored as a saint by the Catholic Church.

 Life

 Adolf became a canon of the Cathedral of Cologne, but then entered a Cistercian monastery, where he became known for his piety.
-In 1216 he was elected Bishop of Osnabrück (after an earlier election had been cancelled by the pope) and maintained charitable programs there.
+In 1216, he was elected Bishop of Osnabrück (after the pope had canceled an earlier election) and maintained charitable programs there.
 He died on 30 June 1222 or 1224.

 Veneration

 Adolf's cultus was recognized by Pope Urban VIII in 1625.
 His feast day is celebrated on 11 February.